-Then the shop customers can request group memberships through the Web Portal.
+Subsequently, the shop's customers can request memberships in system entitlement through the Web Portal.

-NOTE: When a One Identity Manager group is irrevocably deleted from the database, the associated service item is also deleted.
+NOTE: When a system entitlement is irrevocably deleted from the One Identity Manager database, the associated service item is also deleted.

-- Adding Active Directory groups to the IT Shop on page 96 - Assigning Active Directory groups to departments, cost centers and locations on page 93 - Assigning Active Directory groups to business roles on page 94 - Assigning Active Directory user accounts directly to Active Directory groups on page 100 - Assigning Active Directory contacts directly to Active Directory groups on page 101 - Assigning Active Directory computers directly to Active Directory groups on page 103 - Adding Active Directory groups to system roles on page 95 - Default solutions for requesting Active Directory groups and group memberships on page 196
+- Adding Active Directory groups to the IT Shop on page 97 - Assigning Active Directory groups to departments, cost centers and locations on page 94 - Assigning Active Directory groups to business roles on page 95 - Assigning Active Directory user accounts directly to Active Directory groups on page 101 - Assigning Active Directory contacts directly to Active Directory groups on page 102 - Assigning Active Directory computers directly to Active Directory groups on page 104 - Adding Active Directory groups to system roles on page 96

+• Default solutions for requesting Active Directory groups and group memberships on page 198